netwerk-digitaal-erfgoed/requirements-collection-management-systems/README.md

 To guarantee reliability we require heritage institutions to use Persistent Identifiers (PIDs) for their resources.
 With a PID the link to a resource keeps working even when the organisation or object's location has changed.

+#### 1.1 PID Implementations

 There are multiple PID systems such as [Archival Resource Keys](https://arks.org) (ARKs), [Digital Object Identifiers](https://www.doi.org) (DOIs), [Handle](http://handle.net) and others.
-We have no preference for any specific solution.
+We have no preference for any specific implementation.
 Each system has its own particular properties, strengths, and weaknesses.
-The [PID Guide](https://www.pidwijzer.nl/en) helps to select a PID system.
+The [PID Guide](https://www.pidwijzer.nl/en) helps you chose.

 As a heritage institution and data provider, the choice for a PID system is your responsibility.
-You will be limited by the PID systems supported by your software supplier.
+You may be limited by the PID systems supported by your software supplier.
 But when you change supplier, your PID system migrates with you.

 As a supplier we expect you to implement at least one persistent identification system in your software.
 You are of course free to support more.
 Take specific care that the implementation links resources to your customer (the cultural heritage institution) and not to you as a supplier.
 Persistency must be guaranteed even if resources are migrated to another supplier in the future.

+#### 1.2 Linking to deleted resources

 You are required to maintain persistency even if resources have been deleted or no longer publicly available.
 Use [standard HTTP response status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#redirection_messages) categories 100, 200 or 300.
 You may redirect the PID of such resources to a new resource that replaces it, serve a deleted resource in its last incarnation and mark it as 'obsolete', or chose some other solution.
 You may not throw a client error response (category 400) or a server error response (category 500) to structurally handle such requests.

+#### 1.3 Specific points for PID-system implementations

+##### 1.3.1 Handle and ARK

-For convenience we compiled an [explanation of the anatomy of a PID-request](anatomyPersistentId.md) in ARK and Handle and how they differ.
+For convenience we compiled an [explanation of the anatomy of a PID-request](anatomyPersistentId.md) in ARK and Handle, and how they differ.
 We also explain how ARK can be a free service (you need to do more yourself) and why Handle comes at a cost.

 We have noticed that the costs to use Handle are frequently misunderstood.
 A Handle prefix costs about €50 per year.

 Many institutions in the cultural heritage sector use [SURF](https://www.surf.nl/en) (the collaborative organisation for IT in Dutch education and research) to help them.
-SURF provides a PID-service that uses Handle and charges €493 per year (in 2024) on top of the Handle registration.
+SURF provides a PID-service that uses Handle and charges €493 per year (in 2024) on top of the Handle registration fee.
 For more information see: [SURF Data Persistent Identifier](https://www.surf.nl/en/data-persistent-identifier-data-always-findable-by-permanent-references).
-The SURF service allows you to automatically generate and administer PIDs for any resource located in SURF systems. ***It cannot provide this service for resources located anywhere else.***
+The SURF service allows you to automatically generate and administer PIDs for any resource located in SURF systems. ***It cannot provide this service for resources located elsewhere.***

-When you chose Handle as your PID-system, NDE does not require you to make use of the SURF service.
+NDE does not require you to make use of the SURF service when you chose Handle as your PID-system.

 Be aware that you need to know the storage location of the resources that you want to share with the NDE network, in order to decide if the SURF PID-service provides you with value.
-We have encountered organisations who paid for the SURF-service while none of their linked data resources was stored there.
+We have encountered organisations who paid for the SURF-service while none of their (linked data) resources were stored there.

 ### 2. Publication of Linked Open Data